On Finite Temperature Quantum Field Theory: From Theoretical Foundations To Electroweak Phase Transition: Theoretical Uncertainties in the effective potential

 At high temperature, the bosonic nonstatic Matsubara modes ($n\neq 0$) are heavy for IR physics ($|\mathbf{k}|\ll 2\pi T$).
 Integrating out all the nonstatic modes to obtain an effective action for the static sector:

-The integration over hard modes is performed perturbatively, and its effect is encoded in the temperature-dependent parameters of the resulting EFT.
+The integration over non-vanishing Matsubara modes is performed perturbatively, and its effect is encoded in the temperature-dependent parameters of the resulting EFT.
+However, the remaining vanishing Matsubara modes still contain different infrared scales that may be further separated, following \cite{hirvonen2022intuitive}.
+While the soft electric sector can still be treated perturbatively, the ultrasoft magnetic sector of non-Abelian gauge theories is intrinsically nonperturbative, and this becomes particularly important near the critical temperature where infrared effects are enhanced.
+A fully controlled description of this sector therefore requires lattice methods.
+In this review, we restrict ourselves to the perturbative treatment associated with integrating out the hard non-vanishing Matsubara modes.
 In particular, electric screening (Debye and scalar thermal masses) is incorporated in these matched parameters, reproducing the daisy/ring resummation physics of the electric sector.
 Since the remaining fields are static, the Euclidean time integral factorizes and one may write

 where we have renamed the static modes as $A_i\equiv A_i^{(0)}(\mathbf{x})$, $A_0\equiv A_0^{(0)}(\mathbf{x})$, and $\phi\equiv \phi^{(0)}(\mathbf{x})$.
 The corresponding form of the SM 3D electrostatic EFT Lagrangian is